-EDR 712: Instructional Approaches for Language and Literacy Development in Childhood Education.
+EDR 712: Instructional Approaches for Language and Literacy Development for the Diverse Learner in Early Childhood and Childhood Education.

 3 hours, 3 credits.
-Instructional approaches appropriate for language and literacy development in childhood education based upon current research.
-Examination, selection, design, and organization of culturally and linguistically relevant instructional practices, strategies, and materials for literacy development of children with varying developmental abilities during childhood education.
+Instructional approaches appropriate for language and literacy development in early childhood and childhood education based upon current research.
+Examination, selection, design, and organization of culturally and linguistically relevant instructional practices, strategies, and materials for literacy development of children with varying developmental abilities during early childhood and childhood education.
+Emphasis on grade-level curriculum design to meet the current expectations outlined in the Common Core State Standards for English language arts and literacy.
 PREREQ or COREQ: EDR 702 or permission of the coordinator.